 In on the win: BillieAnne Gay.

 School choice families — Much of the debate on the school choice package centered around whether the legislation would be the death knell for public schools, but let’s not lose sight of who the bill really benefits: Working-class parents who want their children to attend a school reflecting their heritage, but who struggle with the cost.
-Tip of the hat to Teach Florida, a coalition of Jewish day schools that saw the bill as a way to help families and organize a petition drive in support.
+Tip of the hat to Teach Florida, a coalition of Jewish day schools that saw the bill as a way to help families and organized a petition drive in support.
 Many hands make light work, but Teach Florida’s efforts were a reminder that everyday voices matter.

 In on the win: Teach Florida’s lobby team of Brian Ballad, Brady Benford, Amy Bisceglia, and Wansley Waters.